laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

 A `DoFn` processes one element at a time from the input `PCollection`.
 When you create an implementation of `DoFn` trait, you'll need to provide associate types for the input and output elements.
-If your `DoFn` processes incoming `String` elements and produces `Integer` elements for the output collection (like our previous example, `ComputeWordLengthFn`), your class declaration would look like this:
+If your `DoFn` processes incoming `String` elements and produces `usize` elements for the output collection (like our previous example, `ComputeWordLengthFn`), your implementation would look like this:
 {{< /paragraph >}}